Welcome to the Barnby village All Saints’ church blog. Feel free to scroll down and enjoy.

-All Saints’ church is now part of the United Benefice of St Giles, Balderton, All Saints, Barnby in the Willows & All Saints, Coddington.
+All Saints’ Barnby is now part of the United Benefice of St Giles, Balderton, All Saints, Barnby in the Willows & All Saints, Coddington.
 Known as B.B.C. churches.
-The benefice website is currently being updated to reflect this and further information can be found in the near future at http://stgilesbalderton.org.uk/all-saints-barnby/.
+The benefice website is currently being updated to reflect this and further information with link will be made available when the content is finished.
+Details on church services are available by checking the events calendar on this website, or you if you are looking for official church contact details and services, please visit the church page on the ‘A Church Near You’ website, at the following link (will take you to an external website) https://www.achurchnearyou.com/church/17741/

-In the meantime you can meet the vicar, Revd Louise Holliday at this webpage: http://stgilesbalderton.org.uk/meet-the-vicar/#article
+In the meantime you can meet the vicar, Revd Louise Holliday and read her latest article here: http://stgilesbalderton.org.uk/meet-the-vicar/#article

 27th May 2018